Inglis Clark Centre for Democracy and Human Rights

 Speaking Up Speaking Out

-Do you want to be an agent for change but need help finding your voice?
-Speaking Up Speaking Out is about working with Tasmanians to build their skills and knowledge to enable them to be better advocates and leaders on LGBTIQ+ issues.
+Do you want to be an agent for change but need help finding your voice? speaking UP speaking OUT is about working with Tasmanians to build their skills and knowledge to enable them to be better advocates and leaders on LGBTQIA+ issues.

-It is a project being rolled out in four stages, each stage building on the one before.
+The project was being rolled out in four stages, each stage building on the one before.
 Stage 1 – A comprehensive survey designed to identify the needs and barriers to success.
 Stages 2 & 3 – Workshops across the state designed to develop skills and confidence.
-Stage 4 – Development and promotion of an online video and written materials.
+Stage 4 – Development and promotion of online video and written materials.

-With extensive experience in delivering programs that provide skills and confidence around advocacy, reporting and leadership, Speaking Up, Speaking Out is developed and delivered by Rodney Croome (Australian LGBTIQ+ rights activist and academic) and OUTSIDE THE BOX / Earth Arts Rights Robin Banks (lawyer and former Tasmanian Anti-Discrimination Commissioner).
+With extensive experience in delivering programs that provide skills and confidence around advocacy, reporting and leadership, speaking UP, speaking OUT is developed and delivered by Rodney Croome (Australian LGBTQIA+ rights activist and academic) and OUTSIDE THE BOX / Earth Arts Rights Robin Banks (lawyer and former Tasmanian Anti-Discrimination Commissioner).

 The project is a partnership of Equality Tasmania and the Inglis Clark Centre for Democracy and Human Rights.
-It is funded by the Tasmanian Government’s LGBTIQ+ Community Grants program.
+It is funded by the Tasmanian Government’s LGBTQIA+ Community Grants program.

 Pitch Perfect